BobDeng1974/goapigateway/README.md

 --form "fileupload=@files/file1.jpg"
 ```

-## We are sending a form with field and value and several files to upload in a same request
+## In a single request we send form fields and multiple files to upload

 Unfortunately Amazon does not support --form / or better multipart / form-data for sending files only --data-binary